-Iron and manganese in water cause no health related issues, the main purpose for iron and manganese removal is aesthetics due to the discoloration of water.
-Removal also may be necessary due to buildup of iron and manganese on pipes, fixtures, and other surfaces.
+Iron and manganese in water cause no health-related issues, the main purpose for iron and manganese removal is aesthetics due to the discoloration of water.
+Removal also may be necessary due to the buildup of iron and manganese on pipes, fixtures, and other surfaces.

 Both Iron Fe(II) and Manganese Mn(II) are soluble (non-removable) in water causing them to flow directly through conventional filtration without some form of oxidation to transform them into particulates (removable).

-The back-wash water from these filters will have extremely high levels of iron and manganese and must be disposed of with care.
-While neither iron or manganese have any health or safety risks, there are plumbing considerations to keep in mind as drain pipes may become obstructed with iron and manganese build-up over time.
+The backwash water from these filters will have extremely high levels of iron and manganese and must be disposed of with care.
+While neither iron nor manganese have any health or safety risks, there are plumbing considerations to keep in mind as drainpipes may become obstructed with iron and manganese build-up over time.

 A typical Ozone Injection System